ctkelley/NotebookSIAMFANL/README.md

    2. Delete or move .julia

    3. Run Julia (which will create a new .julia in your home directory)
-      1. Put your config directory back in there.
+      1. Install PyPlot and IJulia and make sure both work.

-   4. Reinstall ALL YOUR PACKAGES!
+   3. Reinstall ALL YOUR PACKAGES!
 That is a real pain, but has never failed to fix the problem for me.
+      1. Close and restart Julia to make sure none of your other packages was the problem.

+   4. Put your config directory back in there.
+      1. Close and restart Julia to make sure your startup.jl file was not causing any problems.

 See the tales of woe at https://discourse.julialang.org/t/ijulia-do-not-run/45409/10 ,